Coronavirus (COVID-19): Advice and guidance for our patients, plus the latest visiting restrictions

-If you have been referred for an examination to Royal Papworth Hospital's Radiology department, please find links below to patient information leaflets.
-If you have any further queries you may call the team directly using the number contained in the leaflet.
+If you have been referred for an examination to Royal Papworth Hospital's Radiology department, we hope you find the below information useful.
+If you have any further queries you may call the team directly using the numbers below.

 The Radiology department runs five days a week for booked cases, offering a clinical service to the local and visiting cardiologists, chest physicians, oncologists, transplant and surgical teams, and provides 24-hour cover for emergencies.
 Direct access to a range of imaging tests is available to GPs and hospital clinicians from other Trusts.